bigskysoftware/_hyperscript/www/docs.md

 #### Comments

-Comments in hyperscript start with the `--` character and go to the end of the line:
+Comments in hyperscript start with the `--` characters and a whitespace character (space, tab, carriage return or newline) and go to the end of the line:
   ~~~ hyperscript
   -- this is a comment
   log "Yep, that was a comment"